-- We don’t hold onto cash, unlike many gift voucher system providers.
+- We don’t hold onto cash, unlike many voucher system providers.
 Our customers get their money at the point of purchase.

-- You can set up a voucher store in minutes, so you can start selling gift vouchers right away.
+- You can set up a voucher store in minutes, so you can start selling vouchers right away.

 - You win with commission-free sales

 We’ve talked a lot about win/win in this article, and as our customers we want you to get through these times of struggles.
 That’s why we are eager to support struggling businesses and will be offering our system for free to any business that needs a store right now.